Blueberry Hill: Fats Domino version

-Louis Armstrong's 1949 recording charted in the Billboard Top 40, reaching number 29.
-It was an international hit in 1956 for Fats Domino and has become a rock and roll standard.
+"Blueberry Hill" was an international hit in 1956 for Fats Domino and has become a rock and roll standard.
 It reached number two for three weeks on the Billboard Top 40 charts, becoming his biggest pop hit, and spent eight non-consecutive weeks at number one on the R&B Best Sellers chart.
 The version by Fats Domino was also ranked number 82 in Rolling Stone magazine's list of the 500 Greatest Songs of All Time.